 To be sure, industry CSFs are an integral part of strategy formulation.
 Thus, they should have been attended to already and are outside the scope of strategic planning.
 Similarly, operational and individual CSFs are outside the scope of the process as well.
 They are important, but they need to be addressed later as part of operational planning and the manager’s performance requirements.

 Identifying the CSFs is done in a group session.
 The workshop is usually part of the strategic planning process and a best practice.
 Ideally, the group should comprise the top leadership of the business, including private equity sponsors, if any, executive management, and divisional managers.
 For matrix organizations, functional heads should also attend.

 Such a mix of people has the potential to drive a healthy thought exchange because each person will see issues from a different yet valid perspective.
 With a thorough and effective strategic planning workshop in place, the group has a very good chance to develop constructive insights and, in turn, determine the right strategic initiatives to be executed to make the strategy work.
 At this point of analysis, the team needs to be able to answer the following questions:

-To learn more about the specifics of the approach on how to identify the CSFs, access our article “Strategy Execution and Strategic Planning: Moving Beyond Basic SWOT Analysis.”
+To learn more about the specifics of the approach on how to identify the CSFs, access our article “Effective Strategic Planning: Beyond SWOT analysis”